-- We are committed to providing you with a high quality service.
+- 38 We are committed to providing you with a high quality service.
 If you are in any way dissatisfied, or would like to discuss how we can improve our service, please contact the District Auditor in the first instance.
-Alternatively you may wish to contact the Yorkshire and Humberside and North East Head of Operations, Dave Allsop. - 37 If we are unable to satisfy your concerns, you have the right to make a formal complaint to the Audit Commission.
+Alternatively, you may wish to contact the Head of Operations for the North East, Yorkshire and Humberside, David Allsop. - 39 If we are unable to satisfy your concerns, you have the right to make a formal complaint to the Audit Commission.
 The complaints procedure is set out in the leaflet 'Something to Complain About', which is available from the Commission's website or on request.